hasinarako/gama_web/README.md

+1. Prerequisites

+Make sure you have installed:
+- Node.js
+- Yarn
+- a version of Gama Platform with JDK

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+2. Install Dependencies

+Open the root directory of the React app and run:

+### `yarn install`

-In the project directory, you can run to start the React App:
+Now you can run this to start the React App:

 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This will start the app at http://localhost:3000.

+🧩 Usage

+Connect to the GAMA platform via WebSocket (handled inside simple_syntax.js and GAMA.js)

+Load and run simulations using custom buttons

+Adjust parameters in the UI and visualize results using charts (e.g., D3.js pie charts)

+Note: Before clicking the Connect button, make sure GAMA is running

+📚 Technologies Used

+- React

+- JavaScript

+- D3.js (for data visualizations)

+- MapLibre (for cartographic data visualization)

+- WebSockets (to communicate with the headless server GAMA)

+- HTML & CSS

+📌 Project Status

+Originally developed during an internship at IRIT, this project is currently paused but may be updated in the future for improvements or new features.